agonzalezro/agonzalezro.github.io/_content/dev/backbone.rst

 ------

-In backbone you can have local model and sync them with the server or with local storage (not expain on this intro).
+In backbone you can have local model and sync them with the server or with local storage (not explained in this intro).
 In our example we will:

 1. Create a collection to save our objects (type Item) in.